-If you are going to jump in and use all the paid for keyword tools then your going to be looking at all sorts of statistics that are just going to confuse and slow you down.
+If you are going to jump in and use all the paid-for keyword tools then you’re going to be looking at all sorts of statistics that are just going to confuse and slow you down.

 They have to give you all this information that you don’t really need to justify the cost of the tools.

 The reality is that you have everything that you need to find your good keyword phrases to optimize for just on Google search alone.